-Students and parents/guardians should be aware that students in grades kindergarten through 12 will take standardized tests.
-Parents are encouraged to cooperate in preparing students for the standardized testing, because the quality of the education the school can provide is partially dependent upon the school's ability to continue to prove its success in the state's standardized tests.
-Parents can assist their students achieve their best performance by doing the following:
+Parents/Guardians are encouraged to cooperate in preparing students for the standardized testing, because the quality of the education the school can provide is partially dependent upon the school's ability to continue to prove its success in the state's standardized tests.
+Parents/Guardians can assist their students achieve their best performance by doing the following:

 - 1. Encourage students to work hard and study throughout the year; - 2.
 Ensure students get a good night's sleep the night before exams; - 3.
 Ensure students eat well the morning of the exam, particularly ensuring they eat sufficient protein; - 4.
-Remind and emphasize for students the importance of good performance on standardized testing; - 5.
-Ensure students are on time and prepared for tests, with appropriate materials; - 6.
+Remind and emphasize for students the importance of good performance on standardized testing;

+- 5. Ensure students are on time and prepared for tests, with appropriate materials; - 6.
 Teach students the importance of honesty and ethics during the performance of these and other tests; - 7.
 Encourage students to relax on testing day.